Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-08-08-a-great-date-night-movuie-and-a-giveaway-a=winer.md

 ---
 layout: post
-title: 'A Great Date Night Movuie (and a giveaway a=winer)'
+title: "A Great Date Night Movuie (and a giveaway a=winer)"
 date: 08-Aug-2014
 categories: tbd
 ---